MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 **Multi-head attention:**

-Instead of one embadding, we can have multiple embeddings for different use cases:
+Instead of one embadding, we can have multiple embeddings with different scores:

 ![[Pasted image 20240523215000.png]]